antonycourtney/tad/README.md

 # Tad

-Tad is a desktop application for viewing and analyzing tabular data (such as CSV files).
+Tad is a desktop application for viewing and analyzing tabular data such as CSV files.

-Launching tad from the command line like this:
+Launch tad from the command line like this:

     $ tad movie_metadata.csv

-will open a new window with an interactive grid view of the file contents:
+This will open a new window with a scrollable view of the file contents:

 ![Tad screenshot](doc/screenshots/tad-movies-unpivoted.png "Unpivoted view of CSV file")